OCCMA Exists to:

 In June, the bylaws of the LOC were modified to have the LOC Nominating Committee consider the OCCMA’s recommendations regarding city manager, city administrator, assistant manager, or assistant administrator candidates for the LOC Board of Directors.
 The amendment will help ensure the LOC continues to have professional city management voices at the board table.
 In 2021, St. Helens City Administrator John Walsh joins Woodburn City Administrator Scott Derickson and Hermiston City Manager Byron Smith on the LOC Board of Directors.

 Congratulations to Christy Wurster on her appointment as the LOC’s Operations and Member Engagement Director.
 Silverton’s loss is the LOC’s gain, as Christy will be a strong voice at the LOC for city management.
-Kelly Richardson, the incredibly competent person the LOC has assigned to OCCMA, is available if you have any questions or concerns regarding the OCCMA.
-While governance is essential, we know the work is done by staff.

 2020 was an indescribable year.
 A pandemic, wildfires, and demonstrations were all on top of the daily nuts and bolts of delivering services.
 I tell my city of Salem colleagues that during these challenging times, with each day bringing a new dispute or problem, I have been reassured by the steady, responsive, and equitable service that we provide to our community.